remap/ndn-flow/framework/ndn_pi/readme.md

 NDN-Pi: NDN controller for NDN-IoT framework
 ==========================

-This page describes how to install and use the NDN-pi controller.
+This page describes how to install and use the NDN-pi controller and add-device script.

 ### Dependency